 1.5 Any part of the Software or the Documentation included in an alteration or modification, shall continue to be subject to the terms and conditions set forth herein.

 1.6 These terms and conditions apply to any new version, release or update of the Software provided to Customer.
+OM shall provide new versions, releases or up-dates to the Customer as OM does in respect of its other customers.

 2. Periodic fees and payment